determined-ai/determined/docs/integrations/notification/zapier.rst

 This section will walk through the steps needed to set up Zapier webhook to to receive updates from Determined.

-The steps for set up Zapier webhook are:
+The steps to set up Zapier webhook are:

 #. :ref:`Creating a Zap with Webhook <zap-creation>`
 #. :ref:`Setting up the Webhook in Determined <webhook-in-determined>`